 - Parasols The exquisite creamy complexion of the Regency maid, though a far cry from the powdered beauties of the previous century, required much care, if one wished to avoid a sunburn or freckles.
 One need only recall the Bingley sisters’ disdain at Elizabeth Bennet’s “brown” complexion, gained from her summer travels to acknowledge that the bonnet …

-- Regency Petticoats Learn about proper Regency underpinnings, including petticoats, stays and shifts…
+- An Examination of Regency Petticoats Learn about proper Regency underpinnings, including petticoats, stays and shifts…

 - Tambour Work … another way to embellish the white-on-white gowns popular during the Regency

 - Polemoscope: Georgian “Jealousy Glasses” How To Spy On A Suitor Without Looking Like You’re Trying…